hujhax/austin-improv-wiki/Nice Astronaut.md

 |Years	=		2008-Present
 }}

 **Nice Astronaut** is a comedy troupe in Austin, TX that creates and performs Chicago-style longform improv forms, writes and performs sketch comedy, and teaches regional improv workshops.
-Their monthly Improvioke show is on the second Saturdays at 11pm at [[ColdTowne Theater]].
+Their monthly Improvaoke show is on the second Saturdays at 11:15pm at [[ColdTowne Theater]].

 ## History
 Nice Astronaut was the first permanent, self-formed troupe from [[ColdTowne Theater]] and was formed from several students in a level 1 class together at ColdTowne Theater.
 They debuted under the temporary name "H.J.
 Compromise" in a ColdTowne Theater Cagematch on October 11, 2008.
-They were originally coached by [[Tom Booker]] (2008-2009) and were later coached by [[Dave Buckman]] (2009-2011, 2013).
+They were originally coached by [[Tom Booker]] (2008-2009) and were later coached by [[Dave Buckman]] (2009-2011, 2013) and then [[Cody Dearing]] (2013-).

 ![[Niceasstronautchamp1.jpg|Nice Astronaut as cagematch champions December 2008]]

 As H.J.
 Compromise, they went on to win the December 2008 [[ColdTowne Theater]] [[Cagematch]] championships after defeating "Honky Knife Fight" ([[Josh Krilov]] and [[Stephanie Russo]]) and "Four Square On The Moon" (one of the many permutations of the [[ColdTowne Student Troupe]] [[Northshore Local]]).

-In 2011, Nicole and Tim formed a separate troupe named Townsville to write and perform scripted comedy.
-In 2013, Townsville was folded back into Nice Astronaut.
+In 2011, Nicole and Tim formed a separate troupe named [[Townsville]] to write and perform scripted comedy.
+In 2013, Townsville was folded back into Nice Astronaut as the scripted comedy arm in order to create the second Townsville show: Back in Townsville: Townsville Community Center for the April-May 2014 ColdTowne Theater run.

 ## Etymology
 After narrowing down the potential troupe name from a list of over 200, the troupe wanted to be called "Bad Astronaut" (a pun on "Bad-Ass"), but the name was already taken by a punk band.
 After exploring several alternatives (including "Fat Astronaut"), they settled on "Nice Astronaut".